 Despite it being named after our mortal enemies, we’ve always loved the Chicken BMS Pav.
 Like most of the food at St. Xavier’s, it’s absurdly spicy and covered in enough onion to induce a state of permanent halitosis.
 But it did give me the opportunity to do one of my favourite things, bitch about how inflation is ruining our country to the younger generation.
 It used to be 35 bucks back in the simpler times of 2013.
 Also, fuck BMS.

 3) Chicken Schezwan Frankie

-It’s the little pleasures of life like chicken schezwan frankies that make me thankful to god that I didn’t go to a college ruled by vegetarians.
-I understand that including two schezwan items on the same list is a bit odd, but hear me out, why on earth would you call for anything else when there’s schezwan on the menu?
+It’s the little pleasures of life like chicken schezwan frankies that make us thankful that we didn’t go to a college ruled by vegetarians.
+We understand that including two schezwan items on the same list is a bit odd, but hear me out, why on earth would you call for anything else when there’s schezwan on the menu?
 Exactly.
 The best part about the Xavier’s frankies is the eggs they use.
 Rumour has it they have their own chicken coop from which they source their eggs.
-It’s a rumour I’m pretty confident I started.
+It’s a rumour I’m pretty confident we started.

 If you do find yourself sneaking (which is technically trespassing) into St. Xavier’s college but aren’t too keen on the stuff we just mentioned you could always go for the Hong Kong Rice or the (and I swear by all the Gods that this is real thing) Chicken Cotton Blue.

 TBR Tip: Getting into Xavier’s isn’t too hard post 3pm when most of the day’s lectures are over (just tell them you have to meet a professor).
-I personally hate eating at the foyer and you probably will too, so I suggest you take your food across to the Woods (the Xavier’s garden) instead.
+We personally hate eating at the foyer and you probably will too, so take your food across to the Woods (the Xavier’s garden) instead.
 Also, no shorts.